kruize/kruize/README.md

 ![Import dashboard into Grafana](/docs/grafana-import.png)

-Once imported, the grafana dashboard should like something like this.
+Once imported, the grafana dashboard should look something like this.

 ![Kruize Grafana Dashboard](/docs/grafana-dash.png)